2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/differences.md

 ## WebAPIs

 1. A new base class has been defined but not fully tested
-1. Decorator Attributes must still be defined as they should work across platforms despite differences
+1. Decorator Attributes are figured out and mostly documented

 ## REST APIs